agamagtdM10102148/commercialization-public/manufacture/desktop/capture-and-apply-windows-system-and-recovery-partitions.md

 ---

-Description: 'Capture and Apply Windows, System, and Recovery Partitions' ms.assetid: db1f011f-2cf3-46b7-a386-8333f6214b9e
+Description: 'Capture and apply Windows, system, and recovery partitions' ms.assetid: db1f011f-2cf3-46b7-a386-8333f6214b9e
 MSHAttr: 'PreferredLib:/library/windows/hardware'
 title: 'Capture and Apply Windows, System, and Recovery Partitions'

-ms.date: 05/02/2017
+ms.date: 01/08/2019
 ms.topic: article

 ---

-# Capture and Apply Windows, System, and Recovery Partitions
+# Capture and apply Windows, system, and recovery partitions

+When you're deploying Windows using the WIM format, and using customized partitions, a customized system partition or an additional utility partition, learn how to capture the right partitions to apply to new PCs.

+Notes:
-When capturing a Windows image using .WIM files, you usually can just capture the Windows partition, and then use files from that image to set up the rest of the partitions on the drive.
+* If you don't need custom partitions, you usually can just capture the Windows partition, and then use files from that image to set up the rest of the partitions on the drive.
 See [Capture and Apply Windows using a single WIM file](capture-and-apply-windows-using-a-single-wim.md).

-However, if you're using custom partitions, use this topic to learn more about the individual partititions to capture and apply.
+* If you're capturing using the FFU format, you'll be fine - FFU captures all of the partitions on the drive.

 ## Capture the customized partitions